Brendan977/Crowdfunding_ETL/README.md

 Project_2_ERD.png: This file contains the entity relationship diagram for the schema.

-Resources: This folder contains the raw exceld data and created csv outputs for the data.
+Resources: This folder contains the raw excel data and created csv outputs for the data.